Coleridge-Initiative/ada-2018-kcmo/support/notebook_status.md

     + Subset to KCMO by Merging on X-walk (JOIN and WHERE)
   4. Show some kind of correlation/table combining 2 variable from different datasets
     + Combining Lodes and water data
   - Important to stress the different time intervals between wage records, water data, LODES data
+- *Need a better sense of water data or MO wage records for this.*

 ## 2_1_Database_clients
 - Remove section on the command line